Home

 Elsewhere on the website the subject of beef in general is addressed and the articles urge three things.
 Even if you or your family members love beef as much as my family and many restaurant guests ...watch portion size, the number of times you serve beef weekly and the quality of beef you buy.

-I also think buying natural or organic beef is something everyone should do, even if it means serving beef fewer times each month because of price.
+I also think buying natural beef is something everyone should do, even if it means serving beef fewer times each month because of price.

 You can use almost any cut of beef.
-I have even used this recipe with hamburger and everyone gratefully cleaned their plates.
-But I frequently use sirloins or New York's for this recipe.
+I have used this recipe with hamburger and everyone gratefully cleaned their plates.
+But I frequently use sirloins or New York's and occasionally a filet mignon for this recipe.
 Your choice.

 Pepper Steak Recipe